 - Case Studies: From aircraft incidents to our operations disruption

 • Penny Neferis, Director Emergency Response & Care, JetBlue

 - Your Boston Survival Guide: How to speak, eat, and drive like a Bostonian

-After-class complimentary networking activity: Reception for Students and Faculty
+After-class complimentary networking activity: Reception for students, traveling companions, and faculty

 • Dr. Nader Mehravari, MBCP, MBCI, CERT Cyber Resilience Center, Carnegie Mellon University